Philosophy Education in Turku

 The teaching of philosophy began for the first time in Finland at the Turku Cathedral School in 1286.
 The school had two departments, the lower department for general education and the upper one for the education of future priests who studied not only the scholares clerici subjects but also the so called trivium subjects that included latin grammar, rhetorics, and logic.

-Teaching philosophy at a higher level began only in the 1640's, when the Academia Aboensis, the first university in Finland, was founded.
+Teaching philosophy at a higher level began only in the 1640's, when the Academia Aboensis, the first university in Finland, was founded in Turku.
 Two chairs of philosophy were established, one for theoretical philosopy and one for practical philosophy.
 The first chair, professor logices et poeses, included not only logic and metaphysics, but poetics as well.
 The latter, professor politices et historiarum, covered the teaching of politics and the history of philosophy and later on also economics and ethics.

 After the fire that destroyed large parts of the city in 1827, there was a period of almost one hundred years without higher education in Turku.
 After Finland gained its independence university level teaching was re-established in Turku, but now it was given in two separate universities: at the Swedish-language university, Åbo Akademi, since 1918 and at the Finnish-language Turun yliopisto (University of Turku) since 1920.